Lost Your Garage Door Key? Here's Everything You Need to Know

 - The key is broken and lodged inside the lock

-- You suspect an unauthorised copy of your key exists
+- You suspect an unauthorised copy of your key exists and rekeying is not an option

 Keeping Your Garage Door Keys Safe